 (1) through (7) – Enter the total number of consumers served in each category during the current reporting year as self reported by each consumer.
 These categories are meant to describe the functional limitations involved with a consumer’s disability rather than a grouping of specific diagnoses of disabilities.

-SubPart III – Individual Services and Achievements Funded Through Title VII, Chapter 1, part B funds
+SubPart III – Individual Services and Achievements Funded Through Title VII, Chapter 1, SUBCHAPTER B funds

-Sections 13, 704(m)(4) of the Act; 34 CFR 364.53; Government Performance Results Act (GPRA) Performance Measures
+Sections 13, 704(m)(4) of the Act; 45 CFR 1329.12(a)(3–4); Government Performance Results Act (GPRA) Performance Measures

 Subpart III features three related tables designed to measure how IL core services and other IL services help maximize the leadership, empowerment, independence, and productivity of individuals with disabilities, and the integration and full inclusion of individuals with disabilities into the mainstream of American society.
 Each table is described below.